stormkit-io/www-stormkit-io/content/docs/deployments--6-deploy-button.md

 ---
 title: Deploy Your Project with Stormkit
-description: Use deploy by Stormkit button in your repository to allow other users up and running quickly.
+description: How to trigger on demand deployment.
 ---

 # Deploy Your Project with Stormkit